jefffederman/no_priors/README.md

 # no_priors
-Rubocop only your changed lines
+Run Rubocop on only your changed lines.

 ## Install
 `gem install no_priors`